 First, you want to thinly slice the onion.
 As thin as you can, so by the time the sauce is ready, it'll almost have 'melted' into the sauce.
 This will also keep the sauce silky and smooth.

-To start, soften the onions with butter first then add sliced mushrooms in.
+To start, melt butter and soften the onions first then add sliced mushrooms in.
 Cook on medium-high heat until nutty brown.

 The trick to adding as much flavour as you can to the mushrooms (and therefore, the sauce) is by getting it really caramelised and brown.
 Like the images above and below.

 Mushrooms contain a lot of water which releases with heat.
-To avoid boiling mushrooms, only stir them every minute.
-It'll be tempting to keep stirring but don't!
+To avoid boiling mushrooms, only stirring occasionally, about every minute.
+It'll be tempting to stir constantly but don't!
 Let the water release and sizzle away in the pan.
 That's when caramelisation begins.

-Once the mushrooms (and onions) are nutty and delicious looking, stir in garlic then deglaze with stock.
+Once the mushrooms (and onions) are nutty and golden brown, add the garlic then deglaze the pan with stock.
 Allow the stock to reduce by half then add cream and dijon mustard and simmer.
-Season to taste.
+Season with salt and pepper to taste.

 Lightly thicken the sauce with a little cornstarch and water mixture.